 Our lab is testing a new unifying theory for the genesis and treatment of autism.
 This is called the cell danger theory1-4.
-It proposes that autism is caused by a reversible metabolic syndrome in some children.
+It proposes that autism is caused by a treatable metabolic syndrome in some children.

-This neurometabolic and neuroimmune syndrome is caused by the pathological persistence of the cell danger response (CDR).
+We think of autism as a neurometabolic and neuroimmune syndrome that is caused by the pathological persistence of the cell danger response (CDR).
 Both genes and environment can activate the CDR, which consists of about 30 metabolic pathways that work together to defend the cell against danger or stress3,5.
 When activated during early child development, the CDR can have a significant impact on behavior and brain development.
 The CDR is maintained by increased purinergic signaling6-8 that results from the release of nucleotides like ATP, ADP, UTP, UDP, and other metabolites that trace to mitochondria in cells under stress.
 Purinergic receptors are widely distributed on every cell type in the body.
 When activated, they can signal danger or trigger inflammation and pain.
 Nucleotides like ATP are co-neurotransmitters and neuromodulators at every synaptic junction studied to date.
 They are particularly important for cells in the nervous system, immune system, and the GI tract, which in turn, affects the gut microbiome.
 Suramin is a non-selective inhibitor of purinergic signaling, an antipurinergic drug, or APD for short.
 Suramin works in several ways to inhibit purinergic signaling.
 One way is to act as a competitive inhibitor of ATP binding to cell surface receptors.
 Another way is to block the release of intracellular ATP through pannexin-P2X7 channels into the extracellular space.
 Working in these ways, suramin sends an “all’s clear” signal to the cell.
 One way to think about suramin action is as “molecular armistice therapy”—a metabolic signal that the danger has passed and cellular resources can be directed away from defense and returned to “peace time” activities like normal neurodevelopment, healing, and growth.

 We have just completed the first clinical trial to test the safety and efficacy of suramin in children with autism (https://clinicaltrials.gov/ct2/show/NCT02508259).
-The results of this study could be published by April 2017.

 - Naviaux, R.K.
 Mitochondria and Autism. in The Neuroscience of Autism Spectrum Disorders (eds.
 Buxbaum, J.D. & Hof, P.R.)
 179-193 (Academic Press, Elsevier, Waltham, MA, 2012).